Nurses know what’s possible. They have the vision to uncover unmet needs and the tenacity, experience, and passion to respond to them.

 From that need, MedVenture was born — a social and community app that traveling nurses and other healthcare professionals from around the country can use to connect and meet in person.
 MedVenture also provides resources and tips to help travelers navigate their journey — at every stage of their traveling careers — from getting started to ensuring safety to managing finances.

 Cheng and Cogdill are launching their first MedVenture Camp, an adventure in nature for traveling healthcare professionals.
 The four-day/three-night event will focus on mental health, healing, and wellness in the great outdoors.
-MedVenture Camp is currently accepting interested travelers on a waitlist for camp in the summer of 2023.
+MedVenture Camp is currently registering interested travelers for the camp set to take place June 9th-12th, 2023.

 2. Tamarra Crandall, DNP, MSN, RN — CEO, Crystal Hearts Healthcare Staffing, LLC